 The price of mastermind groups varies widely.
 Many of the Facebook groups are free, and some are free after you buy whatever product the group leader is selling.
 Those ones aren’t actually that bad – I got into a Facebook group about Pinterest because I bought the Pinterest Ninja course, and I think it’s been valuable so far.
 The ones that come with a cost generally have more value, because the group owners want to convince other people to buy the course.
 No one will pay to join if they don’t get value from it.

 Some groups are more expensive, but remember, you generally get what you pay for.
-The highest tier membership fee of the Money Mix Insiders is a whopping $180 per month, but it includes so many blogging tools (like access to unlimited MOZ searches – a $99 value all on its own!) that it’s incredibly worthwhile to anyone who wants to take blogging seriously.
-The cool thing about the Insiders is that they have tiers – if you just want access to the mastermind group (and a few other cool perks) you can get that for only $60 a month.
+The Money Mix Insiders seems expensive at $185 per month, but it includes so many blogging tools (like access to unlimited MOZ searches – a $99 value all on its own!) that it’s incredibly worthwhile to anyone who wants to take blogging seriously.

 Do I Need a Mastermind Group?